 Athletics / Recreation Spaces

 Access to all indoor Athletic and/or Wellness and Fitness spaces is limited to campus residents at this time.

 Student dining is offered in D2 (campus East).
 Limited seating is available with social distancing in place.
 A temperature check is required upon entry and masks are to be worn until seated.
-Take-away is also available or campus residents.

 Visitors are not currently permitted on campus, including in campus apartments.